 But growing them for the first time can be a bit confusing.

 How to Grow Sadabahar Plant At Home?

-To grow sadabahar plant at home, you can either grow it from seeds or cuttings.
-Use a well draining potting soil and provide it with a lot of direct sun, with watering it sparingly when the soil dries out.
+To grow the Sadabahar plant at home, you can either grow it from seeds or cuttings.
+Use well-draining potting soil and provide it with a lot of direct sun, with watering it sparingly when the soil dries out.

 A Quick Overview of Growing Periwinkle/Sadabahar/Vinca at Home In Pots

 |Growing time||Mar- April (Summers)|

 How to Grow Sadabahar Plant At Home (Step By Step)

 Table of Content